Notes

 Because of this, during the aftermath of the spiritual emergence/archetypal encounter the lived texture of nearly one entire decade of my life had a linear, flat quality to it.
 I realised that orientation nearly collapsed in all domains of my life.
 I believe this to be the case, because during this time, I went to work where the days varied, there were occasional mild breaks in my life routine, and yet the lived texture of nearly one entire decade of my life remained monotonous.
 No real depth which registered as nearly flat.
 I think that aside from the suspended reality around A., the fact that part of the trauma involved core identity and core values, which implied I had a dimmed to non-existent felt sense of self, contributed.
 Core identity - Self as the gravitational center around which all axes organise, core identity isn't on the same level as self/other as the precondition for the self that navigates all axes including self/other.
 Core values - Love and Truth as the structural properties of the field that every consciousness participates in, with differing degrees of awareness and alignment.

 Self must be prior and agentic and a good evidence for that is the pre-emergence moment when despite being faced with eternal damnation I couldn't bring myself to enact the required Self-erasure for supposed access to the Christian heaven.
 I felt that in pleasing the Christian god I had to enact Self erasure and my whole body contorted at the idea.
 Ironically my refusal to erase my Self, combined with allowing space for Other - God in this particular case - was a movement of Love and Truth held in relation which is what allowed for alignment with Reality.
-I still contort at the idea that I must self erase if I want to be a part of the field as I find many spiritual interpretations suggest.
+I still contort at the idea that I must self erase if I want to be a part of the field as I find many spiritual interpretations or even society who would be more comfortable with me having a different reality suggest.
 I usually think of this analogy: a cube has 6 facets, each facet is a square on its own.
-The cube cannot be a cube without all the facets, and the facets themselves have their own role in the structure of the cube.
+The cube cannot be a cube without all the facets, and the facets themselves are complete shapes on their own, but contribute to whole in the structure of the cube.

 ----